luckypoem/dnsrelay/README.md

 ## TODO
 1. Load all mostly used domain names at startup
-2. Cache optimization
-3. Supporting Ip filtering by subnet config
+2. Supporting Ip filtering by subnet config

 ## Notice
-If DNS protocol are poisoning and filtering like in  China, DNS server like 8.8.8.8 may not response, so VPN(and system routing tables entry for 8.8.8.8, e.g.) is required to get dnsrelay work.
+If DNS protocol are poisoning and filtering like in  China, DNS server like 8.8.8.8 may not response, so VPN(and some routing tables entry for 8.8.8.8, e.g.) is required to get dnsrelay work.

 ## Configuration